sickcodes/Docker-OSX/README.md

 This will use `-smp $(nproc)`

-#### Confirm your user is part of the the Docker group, KVM group, libvirt group
+### Confirm your user is part of the the Docker group, KVM group, libvirt group

+#### Add yourself to the Docker group

 If you use `sudo dockerd` or dockerd is controlled by systemd/systemctl, then you must be in the Docker group.
 If you are not in the Docker group: